-- The fine particle dose and MMAD was similar between the pMDI alone and the pMDI VHC combinations. - The fine particle fraction was higher using a pMDI VHC combination than the pMDI alone due to the fact that the VHC acts as a filter for large particles, which could reduce the oropharyngeal deposition in patients using a pMDI.
+- The aerosol delivery characteristics were similar from the anti-static VHCs. - The fine particle fraction was higher using a pMDI VHC combination than the pMDI alone due to the fact that the VHC acts as a filter for large particles, which could reduce the oropharyngeal deposition in patients using a pMDI. - The MMAD was lower using a pMDIVHC combination than the pMDI alone.